G1D30N/soulplayer-cpc/README.md

 ## Quick start - run the pre-built soul

-Grab `disk/soulplayer.d64` and load it in any C64 emulator ([VICE](https://vice-emu.sourceforge.io/) recommended):
+Grab `disk/soulcpc.dsk` and mount it in any CPC emulator (like caprice32):

 ```
-LOAD"SOULPLAYER",8,1
-RUN
+RUN"SOUL"
 ```

 Type a short message in lowercase, press RETURN, wait.
 The border flashes while it thinks.
-Each token gets a SID blip.
+Each token gets a blip.
 A full response takes a few minutes.
 Type `q` to quit.

 > **Tip:** The model understands lowercase letters, spaces, and punctuation (`. , ! ? ' : ; -`).
 Capital letters become unknown tokens.